brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 FROM order_urgency
 ```

-As usual, there's other ways to express that logic - I think that's a fairly clear expression of what's going on.
+As usual, there's other ways to express that logic.
+I think that's a fairly clear expression of what's going on.
 I won't just filter the delete operations out yet as I might need them before I'm done.

 I get three rows out of the query, one for each statement in the original transaction.
-Two of those rows represent "work in progress" and aren't useful for this usecase (or any othereven vaguely realistic usecase I can think of, to be honest.
+Two of those rows represent "work in progress" and aren't useful for this usecase (or any other interesting usecase I can think of, to be honest.
 If you know of one, please enlighten me via feedback, instructions at bottom of post).
 What I need is a single row representing the state of the database for this order at the end of the transaction.

 ## Simple Disambiguation

-I'm sure it's possible to use `GROUP BY` to do this but it's not pretty. `GROUP BY` summarises groups of rows, column by column.
+I'm sure it's possible to use `GROUP BY` to do this but it's not going to be clear or straightforward. `GROUP BY` summarises groups of rows, column by column.
 I want to filter out the rows before the last one in each transaction group.
 I can use a window function to label the last row in each transaction group and then use that label to filter out the other rows.

 Building the window function: for each row, the "window" is the other rows in the same transaction: `PARTITION BY order_id, transaction_commit_timestamp`, in reverse chronological order: `ORDER BY transaction_sequence_number DESC`.

 That ordering puts the most recent row first.
-I use the `ROW_NUMBER()` function with this window to label each row with its position in the transaction, with the latest row getting the value `1`.
+I use the `ROW_NUMBER()` function with this window to label each row with its position in the transaction, so that the latest row getting the value `1`.
 It's now easy to filter out the rows that have values other than `1`.

 !!! note
     I don't have a reliable `transaction_id` in the data. `transaction_commit_timestamp` is the nearest thing, but I can't rely on that alone.
 If transaction for two different orders happened to commit at the exact same time, I'd only get one row out, which means I'd get the correct update for one order but miss the update for the other.
 Partitioning by `order_id` as well mitigates that risk, now I'd need two transactions for the same order committing at the exact same time to have a problem.
 I don't see a simple way of getting a unique `transaction_id` out of DMS (`PreserveTransactions` alters the directory structure, so wouldn't be straightforward to use and would constrain other settings), so this seems like the best we can do.

 I think this logic is all about the order and CDC process rather than the promotions thing I'm doing.
 I'll add a view over the orders table to do this work and keep the complexity away from my promotions logic.